Our Work » EDUCATION

 Our impact is great.
 We are working with more than 50 schools in 12 districts, reaching more than 25,000 kids, including approximately 8,000 children from ALICE* families.

 *ALICE, an acronym for Asset Limited, Income Constrained, Employed,

 refers to the hidden population living just above poverty, but still

 struggling to make ends meet.
 Click here to learn more.

 United Way Youth Empowerment Alliance is providing schools with the support they need to help prepare our children socially and emotionally for the future.
 In order to make this happen, schools must have a positive environment.
 That’s where our Alliance comes in!
 First, we help schools evaluate their culture and climate.
 This work is provided by our partners at College of Saint Elizabeth.
 Then we work together with the schools to capitalize on opportunities to improve school climate.

 The best part?
 Students are involved in the entire process!
 Research proves when students are engaged and have strong social and emotional skills, test scores increase and disciplinary issues decrease.
 Click here to learn more.

 United Way Youth Empowerment Alliance Mission

-The goals of United Way Youth Empowerment Alliance are:
+United Way Youth Empowerment Alliance goals are to:

-- To engage the community in the critical dialogue of our children’s well-being.
+- Convene the community around the critical dialogue of our children’s well-being.